September 25, 2025

 • People can see the same faces they met in person

-Trust is emotional.
-Showing the people behind your service helps close that gap.
+Trust is emotional, and showing the people behind your service helps build that.

 Social proof matters more than ever